 “LLL Canada encourages, promotes and provides mother-to-mother breastfeeding support and educational opportunities as an important contribution to the health of children, families and society.”

-There are three groups operating in the city, and their meetings are open to all interested women (expecting/moms, sisters, grandmas, girlfriends, etc.) Babies and younger children are always welcome.
+There are multiple groups in Winnipeg.
+Meetings are open to all interested people (expectant parents, grand-parents, friends, etc.) Babies and younger children are always welcome.
 Check out the groups to find one near you.

 - Winnipeg Red River – typically meets every 4th Monday of the month